data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Pandas"

+    In Pandas, we can calculate the revenue for each sale by multiplying the `price` and `quantity` columns.
+We can then compare this calculated revenue with the `sales_amount` column to identify any discrepancies.

+    Notice here that the syntax for Pandas uses the `DataFrame` object directly, and we can access the columns using the 'slice' (`[]`) operator.

     ```py {.pandas linenums="1" title="Calculate revenue and compare with sales amount"}
     complete_sales_pd["calculated_revenue"] = complete_sales_pd["price"] * complete_sales_pd["quantity"]
     complete_sales_pd["price_difference"] = complete_sales_pd["sales_amount"] - complete_sales_pd["calculated_revenue"]